fsan25/CustomerOperations/README.md

 ### Improvements

-- Would have liked to separate Routing logic from Adapters and also use Middlewares as opposed to try catching in the adapters
+- [x] Separate routing logic from adapters to enhance modularity and maintainability.
+- [x] Implement middleware for error handling instead of using try-catch blocks within adapters, improving code clarity and reusability.